triremeideations/NoteZen/README.md

 **Ìwàrí NOTE*Zen*** is a minimalist yet powerful React (Next.js) portfolio app that unifies four commonly used tools into a single intuitive interface:

 - 🧘‍♂️ **Meditation**: A simple timer with optional breathing guide to help you pause and refocus.
-- ✅ **To-Do (Checklist)**: Manage your daily tasks in a clean and distraction-free format.
+- ✅ **To-Do (Checklist)**: Manage your daily tasks in a clean and structured format.
 - 📝 **Notes**: Write down quick thoughts, reminders, or ideas.
 - 📓 **Notebooks**: Organize multiple or related notes, with support for images and audio.

 <br>
-Built with smooth transitions, contextual state management, and an aesthetic layout that aims for enhanced productivity and distracion-free use.
+Built with smooth transitions, contextual state management, and an aesthetic layout that aims for enhanced productivity and distraction-free use.
 <br><br>

 ---